bshankar/brics/README.md

 *Brics**
 =========
-An Incompressible Rayleigh Benard Equation solver that uses FEniCS with with PETSc backend that aims to be efficient and parallel.
+An Incompressible Rayleigh Benard Equation solver that uses FEniCS with with PETSc backend.
 BRICS is written in python 2.7

 Features:
 =========